top of page

 The conditional basis for the concurrence was not an issue for the Department of the Interior because roughly a month later, on November 20, 1981, Secretary of the Interior James G. Watt, serving under President Ronald Reagan, was informed that the Peavy-Haglin Experimental Concrete Grain Elevator had been recommended for designation as a National Historic Landmark during an October 7-9 meeting of the National Park System Advisory Board.
 Acting on the board's recommendation, Secretary Watt ordered the designation on December 21, 1981.

 After the holiday season passed and the new year arrived, on February 3, 1982, Nordic Ware was informed that the designation was official.
-Senators Durenberger and Boschwitz were told of the designation along with Mayor McQuaid the next day.
+Senators Durenberger and Boschwitz, along with Mayor McQuaid, were told of the designation the next day.

 The public was notified via a February 10, 1982 press release from the Department of the Interior, which announced the designation of nine new National Historic Landmarks, including the elevator, Henry Ford's Greenfield Village in Michigan, the Bear Butte in South Dakota, and more.
 The announcement read: